microsoft/powerplatform-actions/README.md

 # Power Platform Actions

-**PRE-RELEASE SOFTWARE.** The software is a pre-release version.
-It may not work the way a final version of the software will.
-We may change it for the final, commercial version.
-We also may not release a commercial version.

 This repo provides multiple [GitHub Actions for the Power Platform](https://aka.ms/PowerPlatformGitHub); for more general info on [GitHub Actions](https://help.github.com/en/actions).
 Each action wraps the existing [Power Platform CLI](https://aka.ms/PowerPlatformCLI).